 “I’ve split Sebastian’s savings into stocks and shares and cash.
 The cash is in the form of a bank account, and I’ve set up a Direct Debit to automatically take the Child Benefit that we get paid into our bank account, about £80 a month, to go into his.
 I also transfer money into his stocks and shares account for him, when I can afford to.
 I buy shares in an S&P 500 tracker, FTSE 250 tracker and shares in big companies that pay good dividends.
 Finally, any money that Sebastian gets for Christmas and birthdays is split between stocks and shares and his cash savings.
 Sebastian has more money than me!”

-Greg Steel, Compliance Manager
+Greg Steel, Head Of Compliance

 “I’ve set up Junior ISAs for my two boys, so their money can potentially flourish over time.
 Also, the good thing is that the investment will always be theirs regardless of what the future holds.
 Hayden is too young, but Elliot is three and can count to 100+ and do basic sums – he clearly has a very high IQ.
 So, whenever he is playing, it usually involves a shop somewhere and he knows he can only ‘buy’ things if he has money.
 To get the money, he usually ‘sells’ me something like an ice cream or a sandwich which only he can see… We’ve also got him a few piggybanks that he likes to paint and put on his shelf.
 He asks for pocket money - only a few pennies - so he can put them in his savings.
 He hasn’t got much, but he hasn’t used any of it yet!”